brightblackbox/pensiondata/README.md

 ``` docker-compose build ```

 ``` docker-compose up -d ```

 This will build the docker images for the app on your local machine and then start them up in detached mode.
-More options for docker-compose cna be found here - https://docs.docker.com/compose/reference/up/v
+More options for docker-compose can be found here - https://docs.docker.com/glossary/?term=Compose

 The app can now be accessed at http://127.0.0.1:8000